vscode-elements/elements/README.md

 # VSCode Elements

 For the end-user documentation, [click here](https://vscode-elements.github.io).
+This site is also mirrored at [https://vscode-elements.netlify.app](https://vscode-elements.netlify.app), where users behind the [GFW](https://en.wikipedia.org/wiki/Great_Firewall) can access it more quickly.

 This documentation is intended for developers who would like to contribute to or modify the code on their own.